oananistor01/Contact_List_using_vueJS/README.md

 (because vue-cli 3 is using a zero configuration approach, the way to disable it is to just uninstall the module)

+Vue CLI installed and used.
+The CLI ( @vue/cli ) is a globally installed npm package and provides the vue command in your terminal.